tpaau/dots/wallpapers/README.md

-This folder contains all the wallpapers that I have used.
+This folder contains all the wallpapers that I use or have used.
 I only put my own edits here, not publicly available wallpapers.